Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Numerical Experiments

 In this section, the performance of the two proposed frameworks, namely, I-PINNs with CoNN and I-PINNs with SNN, is compared with each other, as well as with conventional PINNs.
 This comparison is conducted on two benchmark examples examining poroelasticity in heterogeneous materials with a single interface.
 In Section ~\ref{sec:improvement}, a comparative analysis is presented by solving the same benchmark problems with and without Glorot initialization and hard enforcement of B/ICs.
 To rigorously evaluate the accuracy of the proposed framework in addressing poroelastic problems, it's imperative to compare the approximations with closed-form analytical solutions.
 Although such solutions are scarce for heterogeneous poroelastic scenarios, a few have been found for 1D problems \cite{bean2014immersed}.
 The results of this study were directly compared with the exact solutions provided in this literature.
 All pertinent details, including the problem domain, interface location, material properties, and the closed-form analytical solutions for both problems, are extracted from Bean and Yi \cite{bean2014immersed}.

 It is important to note that while the exact solutions conform to the boundary conditions (Eqs. \eqref{eq:bc1} and \eqref{eq:bc2}), they no longer satisfy the initial condition (Eq. \eqref{eq:ic}).
 The initial condition is determined by evaluating the given exact solutions at $t=0$.
 For conciseness, the collectively proposed methods are referred to as I-PINNs (CoNN and SNN), while the conventional PINNs method is denoted simply as PINNs.
-The comparisons are based on two key factors: computational cost (total time for training the models) and accuracy, measured by the root mean square error against the closed-form analytical solution.
+The comparisons are based on two key factors: computational cost i.e. run-time for training the models and accuracy.
+The root mean square error (RMSE) metric is used to compare the numerical accuracy of the experiments, while for quantifying the relative computational cost of an experiment, we define the metric cost as: $C = t_m/t_P$, where $t_m$ represents the total training time for the method under consideration, and $t_P$ represents the total training time for the proposed method.

 Furthermore, both frameworks are enhanced with various modifications, as described in the previous section, and the impact of each modification on the accuracy of approximations is assessed.
 Finally, the convergence profiles of the CoNN and SNN models for the test cases are investigated.